-The plan includes increasing implementation of agricultural best practices and the creation of wetlands, improving wastewater infrastructure, replacing failing home septic systems and preventing lead contamination in high-risk daycare centers and schools.
+The plan includes increasing implementation of agricultural best practices and the creation of wetlands, improving wastewater infrastructure, conducting home septic tank maintenance and replacements, and preventing lead contamination in high-risk daycare centers and schools.

 In July 2019, the Ohio General Assembly approved a two-year, $172 million funding package for water quality and infrastructure.

 The state of Iowa in recent years also implemented a voluntary nutrient-reduction strategy.
 But the plan was widely criticized by environmental interests that wanted the state to mandate conservation practices.

 In February 2019, Toledo voters approved a so-called Lake Erie “bill of rights” that empowers Toledo citizens to file lawsuits on behalf of the lake, potentially threatening farmers who operate in states bordering the lake, as well as in Canada.